JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 1. We can add feedback, where the output of an FM instrument modulates the modulator.
 We can do this for any setup of carriers and modulators but the most popular approaches use one, two, or three oscillators within the feedback loop.
 2. We can add multiple carriers modulated by the same oscillator.
 This is called multiple-carrier FM (MCFM).
 It can be used to create formants in the sound spectrum.
 3. We can have non-sine carriers or modulators.
-However, non sinusoid modulators can result in very dense spectra quite quickly, so we should be careful when using harmonically rich modulators [DodgeJerse].
+However, non sinusoid modulators can result in very dense spectra quite quickly, so we should be careful when using harmonically rich modulators [Dogde1997].
 4. We can add multiple modulators, parallel or serial, that modulate one carrier.
 This is called multiple-modulator FM (MMFM).
 This technique increases the number of partials in the output spectrum.
-Again, multiple non-sine modulators make little sense because the spectrum gets too dense [DodgeJerse].
+Again, multiple non-sine modulators make little sense because the spectrum gets too dense [Dogde1997].
 5. We can use oscillators with exponential control which emulates analog gear.
 This is called exponential FM.
 This approach is used in Virtual Analog applications.
 6. We can combine two or more FM algorithms in parallel or in serial.
 However, this may get very complicated to control very quickly.
 7. We can add envelope generators (EGs) to control various FM parameters.
 For example, an envelope generator on a modulation index can create a very naturally sounding effect of a brighter timbre after the initial transient that gets darker and darker the longer the sound is played (or a key is held).